Creating Your Career in Arts, Entertainment & Communications

 Industry Specialist; Arts, Entertainment, and Communications

 Jobs in the arts, entertainment, and communications industries are found primarily through personal contacts, also referred to as networking.
-To build a network, you must begin early in your college years by finding a way to include as much co-curricular activity outside the classroom as possible.
-This means getting involved in student clubs and professional organizations, attending events relevant to your field such as conferences or festivals, offering your time in volunteer service, doing internships, fellowships, study abroad programs, part time jobs and conducting informational interviews.
-Job postings can also be found on online job sites, company websites or in industry related publications, but it's much more likely you will find a job based on "word of mouth" contacts instead.
+To build a network, begin early in your college years to find ways to include as much co-curricular activity outside the classroom as possible.
+Get involved in student clubs and professional organizations, attending events relevant to your field such as conferences or festivals, offer your time in volunteer service, do internships, fellowships, study abroad programs, part time jobs and conduct informational interviews.
+Though jobs can also be found using online job sites, company websites or industry related publications, it's much more likely you will find a job based on "word of mouth" contacts instead.
 It is also very important to become familiar with the companies within your area of interest by reading blogs and publications specific to your field of interest and participating in activities where you can learn more about your career of choice.

 Resume formats used in the arts, entertainment and communications industries vary greatly and the format depends on the type of job sought and the skills and accomplishments you are trying to emphasize.
 Generally, the layout conforms to the standard business style, with the exception of graphic designers and performing artists.

 Resumes for actors, singers, musicians, and dancers have a very specific style of layout which includes physical statistics (height, vocal range, etc., depending on which craft you practice) along with experience.
 Performers must have a head shot to accompany the resume.
-For careers in stagecraft and skilled production trades such as cinematography and lighting, the resume, should be a chronological list of the shows or productions you have worked on.
+Resumes for careers in stagecraft and skilled production trades such as cinematography and lighting, should be a simple chronological list of the shows or productions you have worked on.
 Please refer to the samples in the resume section of this guide.

 Visual artists need a portfolio (samples of your work) to accompany their resumes.
 It is often difficult for students to decide what pieces to include in their portfolio.
 Entire books are published on the subject of portfolios, but a good guideline is to include only you most recent and relevant work.
 One artist recruiter put it this way; "It's not your life's work, it's your best work".
 Painters, sculptors, and other artists working in media that is not portable must have photos of their work.
 Artists portfolios can be in all electronic/digital formats as well as being in a print form.
 Websites, blogs, CDs, flash drives, laptops, iPads and smart phones are all tools contemporary artists use to transport and show their work in addition to the traditional black leather case.
 Take classes that have portfolio assignments to help you make time to organize and present your portfolio.